 Wipe down the elements with the grill brush.

 Step 5: Clean the grates.
-Once the grates have soaked thoroughly, use a stiff-bristled grill brush to scrub them clean.
+Once the grill grates have soaked thoroughly, use a stiff-bristled grill brush to scrub them clean.

 Rinse the grates off and set them aside to dry.